qragsda80/Engineering_4_Notebook/README.md

 ### Assignment Description

-Write your assignment description here.
-What is the purpose of this assignment?
-It should be at least a few sentences.
+The purpose of this assignment is to refresh and relearn our skills in Onshape.
+The task is to create and design a ring and a spinner

 ### Part Link